MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetupWindowsAndConfigMgr.md

 ### -IsContinueOnError

 Use this parameter to enable the step option **Continue on error**.

-When you enable this option, if the step fails, the task sequence continues.
+Specifically with this step, if there's an error, the task sequence fails whether or not this setting is enabled.

 ```yaml
 Type: Boolean